How to Resist Temptation to Drink During the HolidaysYou are here:

-The holidays can be exciting, fun-filled times for most people.
+The holidays can be exciting, fun-filled times for most people but for others it brings a risk for holiday relapse.
 We look forward to gathering with friends and family to celebrate, open gifts, and eat awesome food.
 Once the stress of shopping is over, we can relax and enjoy parties and time with family members.

 But, can someone who is in recovery from alcohol addiction enjoy the festivities without relapsing?
 These individuals may be struggling with added stress during the holidays for several reasons.
 Stress can be the trigger that causes a relapse.
-If a person who is in recovery doesn’t have a strong support system of loving family members or friends, loneliness may also be a trigger for relapse during the holidays.
+If a person who is in recovery doesn’t have a strong support system of loving family members or friends, loneliness may also be a trigger for holiday relapse.

 Begin Each Day With a Plan for Avoiding Relapse